 From 8 weeks up till 6 Months based on a Cocker Spaniel size breed, feed more or less according to the size and breed

 - Approximately 3-4oz of tepid Goats Milk ( this is next best to mums milk ), add 1 broken ryvita to the milk.

 - Half teaspoon of good quality honey,

-- Approximately 5-6oz of raw tripe or 1-2 raw chicken wing including the bone, for a change give raw chicken hearts twice weekly for a change,
+- Approximately 5-6oz of raw tripe or 1-2 raw chicken wing including the bone, for a change give raw chicken hearts twice a week.

 - Half teaspoon of cod liver oil in winter, change to sunflower oil in the summer.